dmrazzy/documentation/docs/setup/deploymentnew/v3-installation/1.2.0.2/on-premises-deployment-without-dns.md

       * `cluster.yml`: The RKE cluster configuration file.
       * `kube_config_cluster.yml`: The [Kubeconfig file](https://rancher.com/docs/rke/latest/en/kubeconfig/) for the cluster, this file contains credentials for full access to the cluster.
       * `cluster.rkestate`: The [Kubernetes Cluster State file](https://rancher.com/docs/rke/latest/en/installation/#kubernetes-cluster-state), this file contains credentials for full access to the cluster.
-  * In case not having Public DNS system add the custom DNS configuration for the cluster.
+  * In case not having Public DNS system add the custom DNS configuration for all the hostnames to be used for testing in Cluster's coredns configmap.
     * Check whether coredns pods are up and running in your cluster via the below command:
       ```
       kubectl -n kube-system get pods -l k8s-app=kube-dns
       ```
+    * To update the coredns configmap, use the below command.
+      ```
+      kubectl -n kube-system edit cm coredns
+      ```
+      > Note:
+      > Default editor in WSL and Ubuntu is `vi`.
+Incase not familiar with `vi` change the editor to your prefered one:
+      > `export EDITOR=<prefered editor>`
     * Update the IP address and domain name in the below DNS hosts template and add it in the coredns configmap Corefile key in the kube-system namespace.
       ```
       hosts {
        <INTERNAL_IP_OF_OBS_NGINX_NODE>    rancher.xyz.net keycloak.xyz.net
        fallthrough
             }
-     ```
-    * To update the coredns configmap, use the below command.
-    ```
-    kubectl -n kube-system edit cm coredns
       ```
     * Check whether the DNS changes are correctly updated in coredns configmap.
       ```
       kubectl -n kube-system get cm coredns -o yaml
       ```
     * Restart the `coredns` pod in the `kube-system` namespace.
       ```
       kubectl -n kube-system rollout restart deploy coredns coredns-autoscaler
       ```
     * Check status of coredns restart.
       ```
       kubectl -n kube-system rollout status deploy coredns
       kubectl -n kube-system rollout status coredns-autoscaler
       ```

 ## 3. Observation K8s Cluster Ingress and Storage class setup